michael-lazar/pi-blinker/README.md

 # Pi blinker

-This is a service that runs on my Raspberry Pi and blinks a blue LED whenever I get a star on github
+This is a script that runs on my Raspberry Pi and blinks a blue LED whenever I get a star on github

 <p align="left"><img alt="Demo" src="demo.gif"/></p>

-It's a nice little script, and I like it
+It's a nice little program, and I like it

 ## Hardware